 There is also a Children’s Fund Scholarship to help provide support for dependents ages K-12 for approved and accredited private school tuition, educational tutoring, required books, and school uniforms.

 The Deadline: Application period is from the beginning of February through the end of March.

 >> Please go here for more Gold Star Family scholarships

 Up to $1,000, depending on the chapter, multiple scholarships given out

 The Details: The Tall Clubs International Foundation was started in 1992.
 They offer a scholarship based on local chapters.
-In order to qualify for the scholarship, a student needs to be under the age of 21, about to enter their first year of higher education in 2020 and meet the membership requirements for Tall Clubs International.
+In order to qualify for the scholarship, a student needs to be under the age of 21, about to enter their first year of higher education, and meet the membership requirements for Tall Clubs International.
 This means that women need to be at least 5’10” and men need to be at least 6’2”.
 They also need to check the list of their local TCI Clubs to see if their local chapter has an available scholarship.
 If they don’t, they will need to email firstname.lastname@example.org.

 Website for more information and to apply for this scholarship: Tall.org

 Zombie Apocalypse Scholarship

 The Details: This scholarship is open to students at least 13 years of age, in all 50 states and Washington DC.
 They must be currently enrolled or enroll no later than the fall of 2025 in an accredited post-secondary institution of higher education.
 In order to apply, the student must submit and answer this statement: “Imagine that your high school or college has been overrun with zombies.
 Your math professor, the cafeteria ladies, and even your best friend have all joined the walking dead.
 Flesh out a plan to avoid the zombies, including where you’d hide and the top-five things you’d bring to stay alive.”
 Their response needs to be in 250 words or less.

 The Deadline: October 31st